Ford Focus ST review - Reliability & safety

 Ford Focus ST reliability

 Lots of the Focus ST’s technology is 'off the shelf' and already tried-and-tested from many of the brand’s other models, such as its electronics and SYNC 4 infotainment system.
-The 2.3-litre EcoBoost engine is a development of the motor seen in the previous-generation Ford Focus RS and is also related to the engine found in the entry-level Ford Mustang.
+The 2.3-litre EcoBoost engine is a development of the motor seen in the previous-generation Ford Focus RS.

 Safety

-The Focus is loaded with safety features, and the standard model has already been awarded a five-star crash-test safety rating from Euro NCAP.
-It's covered in an array of ultrasonic sensors, cameras and radars to help warn the driver of danger and help them react, or even brake automatically.
+The Focus is covered in an array of ultrasonic sensors, cameras and radars to help warn the driver of danger and help them react, or even brake automatically.
 Lane assist, evasive steering assist and parking aids are all fitted, along with traffic-sign recognition.
-The Focus ST is also the first of its models in Europe to be offered with a head-up display, helping the driver concentrate on the road ahead.
+The Focus ST was also the first of its models in Europe to be offered with a head-up display, helping the driver concentrate on the road ahead.